Taxation in Russia: Federal taxes

-Corporate profit tax is the largest source of regional revenues.
+Corporate profit tax (CPT) is the largest source of regional revenues.
 The rate for 2009 is 20 percent on pre-tax profits, 3 percent to the federal budget and 17 percent to regional budgets.
 The rate decreased from 24 percent effective in 2001–2008 in the wake of the 2008 Russian financial crisis.

 Expense deductibility limitations were gradually eliminated in the years following enactment of Chapter 25, and as of August, 2008 practically all business expenses are fully deductible.
 The Code retains a principal statement that deductible expenses must be "economically justified and properly evidenced with documents".
 The tax authorities manage the specifics.
 Taxpayers resolve disputes through court litigation; resolutions of upper-tier Arbitrage Courts, clarifying gray areas of tax accounting, form a separate layer of tax environment that augments the Code.

 Double taxation of dividends is completely eliminated when a Russian shareholder owns at least 50 percent of Russian or foreign subsidiary paying dividends (excluding foreign entities located in tax haven jurisdictions) for at least 365 days and the investment is worth more than 500 million roubles.
 All other dividends received by Russian shareholders are subject to 13 percent tax, up from 9% before 2015.